 Roku Internet TV streaming devices offer an excellent option for cutting the cable or satellite cord to save $50, $100 or more on your monthly bills.
-You can also use Roku in tandem with your pay TV provider, either with your current subscription, using a scaled back version or even choosing an equipment free alternative such as TWC TV.
+You can also use Roku in tandem with your pay TV provider, either with your current subscription, using a scaled back version or even choosing a low-cost alternative with little equipment required, such as TWC TV.

 For setting up a Roku on an older, non-HDMI television, you'll need a Roku 2, not a Roku 3, which only works with HDMI televisions.
 Even if you have HDMI, the less expensive Roku 2 may do the trick, though it doesn't include a USB or microSD slot like the Roku 3 does.
 You might want these features to plug in a memory card or USB drive for playing your own media, such as videos that you take or your personal DVDs that you've ripped.